 With a blend fund, you’re most often getting a mix of two different stock types: value and growth.
 But with balanced funds, the goal is creating a target asset mix between stocks and bonds.
 So for example, you might have a balanced fund that consistently maintains an asset allocation of 60% stocks and 40% bonds.
 Or it might have an asset mix of 80% stocks and 20% bonds if it’s a more aggressive fund.

-While they sound similar, it’s important to recognize that blend funds and balanced funds have unique investment objectives and approaches.
+While they sound similar, it’s important to recognize that blended funds and balanced funds have unique investment objectives and approaches.
 Balanced funds can also provide growth and income, but they do it in a different way from blend funds.
 They can also differ when it comes to their risk profile and expense ratios.

 You could invest in both, but if you decide to do so, be sure to check each fund’s underlying holdings first.
 If you have two funds that own many of the same stocks you could end up overexposing yourself to risk without realizing it.